wpumacay/loco-core/README.md

-# tysocCore: Core functionality for my robot locomotion framework
+# tysocCore: Core functionality for a locomotion framework

 <!-- Travis CI -->
 [![Build Status](https://travis-ci.com/wpumacay/tysoc.svg?branch=master)](https://travis-ci.com/wpumacay/tysoc)

-This is the core functionality used for a robot locomotion framework I'm making as part of my Msc. thesis.
+This is the core functionality used for a locomotion framework I'm making as part of my Msc. thesis.
 This is physics-backend agnostic, and the concrete implementations are found in some other repositories (mujoco in [this](https://github.com/wpumacay/tysocMjc) repository, bullet and physX are on the way).

 ## Objective

-The main goal of this project is to serve as a framework for DeepRL research in robot locomotion.
+The main goal of this project is to serve as a framework for DeepRL research in locomotion.
 It's inspired in [dm_control](https://github.com/deepmind/dm_control), but I followed a different approach.
 Most of the benchmarks available use bindings like mujoco-py or direct bindings from ctypes to allow the creation of simulated environments using